HeyitzSagar/Appening/README.md

 I have used the jwt tokens and passed them into the token payload.

 # Prequisites
-  Node JS
+ Node JS,
-  Express
+ Express,
-  JSONWEBTOKENS
+ JSONWEBTOKENS,
-  bcrypt
+ bcrypt,
-  nodemon
+ nodemon,
-  mongoose
+ mongoose,
  MongoDB

 # Installations Guide
-  Install Node JS
+  Install Node JS,
-  Clone this repo
+  Clone this repo,
-  npm install
+  npm install,
-  npm start
+  npm start,

 ## User Signup and Login